SimonAB/nvim-config/docs/advanced/lsp-setup.md

 # LSP Setup Guide

-Complete guide to configuring Language Server Protocol support in StellarVIM.
+Complete guide to configuring Language Server Protocol support for academic workflows.

 ## Overview

-StellarVIM uses Mason for automatic LSP server management.
-The configuration includes optimized settings for academic workflows.
+This configuration uses Mason for automatic LSP server management with optimised settings for research and document preparation workflows.

 ## Automatic Setup